 Menopausal hormone therapy (MHT)

-Menopausal hormone therapy (MHT) can help ease hot flushes, which can improve sleep quality.
+Menopausal hormone therapy (MHT) can help ease hot flushes and night sweats, which can improve sleep quality.

 Cognitive behavioural therapy (CBT)